Yezuz05/vue-data-table/README.md

 This is a vue project that houses a reusable vue data table component.
 This project was created using vue cli.

 # Data Table Component Usage
 The Data Table component can be found in the components folder as DataTable.vue and it can be extracted and used in any other vue project.
-I plan to deploy the component as an npm module in a few weeks.
+I plan to deploy the component as an npm module soon.

 # Features
 * Search through any column